 Factual error: In the first hijacking, one of the Honda Civics slips under the truck's trailer to avoid the road crew.
-Trailers with that much ground clearance do not exist.
+Trailers with that much ground clearance do not exist, also trailers have a safety guard running the length of that space designed to prevent this very scenario from happening with a lower vehicle.
 The trailer has been modified to ride much higher than normal to make this stunt possible.
 The modifications to the lowered Honda are not sufficient to fit beneath an un-altered trailer.

 Factual error: In the beginning of the film where Jessy is looking under the hood of Brian's car he says he has a T4 turbo.
 On NON turbocharged Eclipses, the intake is routed along the driver's side of the engine, which you can see (the big chrome tube).
 On the turbocharged Eclipses, the intake is on the front passenger side and routes to the passenger side of the engine to the throttle body near the fire-wall.
 Non turbo Eclipses have the throttle body on the driver's side.